AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Defensive driving is a proactive approach to staying safe on the road by anticipating and avoiding potential hazards, such as collisions with other vehicles or obstacles like potholes.
 It goes beyond simply obeying traffic laws; the key principle is to anticipate and adapt to road and environmental conditions to prevent accidents.

-For example, maintaining a safe following distance allows for quicker reactions to sudden stops or changes in traffic.
+For example, maintaining a safe following distance gives you more time to react to sudden changes in traffic.
 Defensive driving also involves staying alert, consistently scanning your surroundings, and managing your emotions to avoid road rage.
-While these practices aren’t mandated by law, they contribute to safer driving habits and help reduce accidents.
+While these practices aren’t mandated by law, they help you drive safely and reduce accidents.

 Defensive Driving Courses and Training

 Depending on your state, you can take a defensive driving course either online or in person.
-Some states will take away points from your driving record for taking a defensive driving course, and some insurance companies offer discounts on premiums.
-See what these safe driving courses offer in point reductions and auto insurance discounts in your state if you successfully complete your in-person or online defensive driving courses.
+Some states remove points from your driving record for taking a defensive driving course, and some insurance companies offer discounts on premiums.
+See what these safe driving courses offer in point reductions and auto insurance discounts in your state if you complete your in-person or online defensive driving courses.

 FYI